Oxford Pubs: The Eagle & Child.

 Why Is It Called The Eagle & Child?

-The name is believed to derive from the legend of Ganymede, a divine hero and ‘the most divine of mortals’ that was abducted by the eagle of Zeus.
-There is, however, another interpretation; a reference to the crest of the Earl of Derby, which talks about the noble-born baby that was found in the nest of an eagle.
+The name is believed to derive from the legend of Ganymede, a divine hero and ‘the most divine of mortals‘ who was abducted by the eagle of Zeus.
+There is, however, another interpretation: a reference to the crest of the Earl of Derby, which talks about the noble-born baby that was found in the nest of an eagle.

 Where is the the Eagle & Child pub?